Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Background estimation

 This method is designed to provide an estimate of the shape and normalisation of events in which at least one quark or gluon jet is misidentified as a \tauh lepton based on control samples in data.
 We refer to such a jet as a \jettotauh.

 We define a determination region that is orthogonal to the signal region and dominated by a background process resulting in \jettotauh misidentifications; the construction of these regions is outlined below.
 We define a \tauh nominal ID as a \tauh object that passes nominal ID requirements as outlined in Section~\ref{sec:eventreconstruction}, and a relaxed \tauh ID as objects that pass a looser requirement on the DNN output but fail the nominal ID.
 In this determination region we obtain the ratio between the nominal ID \tauh rate and the relaxed ID \tauh rate.
 The ratio in the determination region is the \FF.
 To obtain the rate of misidentified jets in the signal region, an application region is defined by selecting events that fulfil all event selection criteria except that they contain a \tauh lepton that passes the relaxed instead of the nominal requirement (for the \tauhtauh channel it must be the leading \tauh).
 The rate of misidentified jet events in the signal region is obtained by applying the \FF values from the determination region on an event-by-event basis as an event weight to the events in the application region.
+In both determination and application regions the contribution of other background processes not involving \jettotauh events, which amounts to about 1\% (5\%) in the \tauhtauh (\ltau) channel(s), is subtracted using simulated events.
+The contamination from signal events is significantly smaller ($<$0.1\%) and is therefore neglected.

 The \jettotauh background in the \tauhtauh channel originates almost entirely from QCD multijet events.
 The determination region is thus defined by inverting the opposite-sign requirement on the \PGt lepton pair to a same-sign requirement, which effectively selects a control region pure in QCD jets.
 The \FF are parameterised for the leading \tauh lepton as a function of the \pt of the \tauh, and binned in the reconstructed decay mode, jet multiplicity, and impact parameter significance.
 Correction factors are derived using control regions in data to correct for residual differences in the \ptvecmiss spectrum, and to account for the sign inversion used to define the determination region.
 The final \FF value for the \tauh channel is obtained by applying the raw \FF and the two corrections multiplicatively.
 This \FF also accounts for other processes with a jet misidentified as the leading \tauh lepton, such as \Wjets production.
 The events in which the subleading \tauh is a misidentified jet and the leading \tauh candidate is a genuine \PGt lepton are modelled via simulation; these events constitute only a small fraction $(\mathcal{O}(2\%))$ of the total misidentified jet background in the \tauhtauh channel.